dyfanmo/Call_Analyser_Project/README.md

 ## Repo structure
 Models used in the pipeline are contained in `models/`

-Other models that we tried during the proof of concept, but are no longer used, are in `unused_models/`

-We've included tests for the main models and the preprocessing steps in `tests/`.
+I've included tests for the main models and the preprocessing steps in `testing/`.
 The `pipeline.py` script serves an integration test for the whole pipeline.